marbetschar/Linux/Desktop/VMWare-macOS-Catalina.md

 How to setup macOS Catalina in VMWare Player.

 **PLEASE NOTE:** At the time of writing, the only way to make VMWare Player behave correctly was to start it with root permissions.
 Otherwise it freezed during startup - showing only a `Waiting for connection...` message.

+**IMPORTANT:** The instructions below do not work.
+For some reason macOS Catalina hangs at boot after initial installation.

 ## Prerequisites